Hot air balloon explosion in California injures four

-LOS ANGELES (Reuters) - A hot air balloon exploded after landing in Southern California on Saturday, injuring four people aboard, three of them seriously, authorities said.
+LOS ANGELES, Nov 9 (Reuters) - A hot air balloon exploded after landing in Southern California on Saturday, injuring four people aboard, three of them seriously, authorities said.

 The hot air balloon landed uneventfully on a dirt road near Temecula and the explosion occurred afterward while the occupants were still in the gondola, Federal Aviation Administration spokesman Ian Gregor said in an email.